NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 ### OSLog integration

 `McuMgrLogDelegate` can be easily integrated with the [Unified Logging System](https://developer.apple.com/documentation/os/logging).
 An example is provided in the example app in the `AppDelegate.swift`.
 A `McuMgrLogLevel` extension that can be found in that file translates the log level to one of `OSLogType` levels.
 Similarly, `McuMgrLogCategory` extension converts the category to `OSLog` type.

+# Related Projects

+We've heard demand from developers for a single McuMgr DFU library to target multiple platforms.
+So we've made available [a Flutter library](https://pub.dev/packages/mcumgr_flutter) that acts as a wrapper for both Android and iOS.